-Wornick Jewish Day School is proudly named for one of the Peninsula's most prominent community leaders, Ronald C. Wornick.
+Wornick Jewish Day School is proudly named for one of the Peninsula's most prominent community leaders, Ronald C. Wornick (1932-2021).

 Mr. Wornick was co-chair of the North Peninsula Jewish Campus major gifts campaign, and instrumental in forming the concept of a community Jewish Campus in Foster City.
-Mr. Wornick has served on the national board of the Jewish Joint Distribution Committee, CLAL, and Jewish Education Services of North America.
-Locally, he has served on the boards of the Bureau of Jewish Education, Stanford University's Jewish Studies Department, Jewish Vocational Guidance, the Jewish Home, the Jewish Museum of San Francisco, COPIA, California College of the Arts, Koret Israel Economic Development Fund and as an officer and director of the Jewish Community Federation.
+Mr. Wornick served on the national board of the Jewish Joint Distribution Committee, CLAL, and Jewish Education Services of North America.
+Locally, he served on the boards of the Bureau of Jewish Education, Stanford University's Jewish Studies Department, Jewish Vocational Guidance, the Jewish Home, the Jewish Museum of San Francisco, COPIA, California College of the Arts, Koret Israel Economic Development Fund and as an officer and director of the Jewish Community Federation.

-Mr. Wornick is the recipient of the prestigious Ner Tamid Award for Jewish community service.
+Mr. Wornick was the recipient of the prestigious Ner Tamid Award for Jewish community service.

 For 25 years, Mr. Wornick served as chairman, president and founder of the Wornick Company, a food processing conglomerate specializing in serving the U.S. Defense Department, the State Department, the U.N. and other international Agencies, and the U.S. Space program.
 Prior to founding the Wornick Company, Mr. Wornick held a number of management positions at Clorox Company and United Fruit Company.
 A native of Malden, Massachusetts, Mr. Wornick earned a Bachelor of Science degree from Tufts University and a Masters of Science at MIT.

 A gifted wood artist himself, Mr. Wornick was also a world-renowned collector of wood art, along with his wife Anita.
-They are a tremendous inspiration to our community and frequent and beloved visitors on campus.
-Mr. Wornick epitomizes the spirit of the school — someone who continuously learns, an innovator in his field, a scientist and an entrepreneur, a patron of the arts and a philanthropist who understands and lives the value of strengthening his community.
+They are a tremendous inspiration to our community and have been frequent and beloved visitors on campus.
+Mr. Wornick epitomized the spirit of the school — someone who continuously learns, an innovator in his field, a scientist and an entrepreneur, a patron of the arts and a philanthropist who understands and lives the value of strengthening his community.